Skip to Content

 While this is not always the case (different types and lengths of races can require specific breeds), in recent years, it seems to have settled into what could be called “the general consensus,” with many professional breeders saying that Thoroughbreds make for faster runners.

-Besides Thoroughbreds and Quarter Horses, some of the other breeds used are Appaloosas, Arabians, American Paint Horses, Standardbreds (or trotters), and Akhal Tekes.
+Besides Thoroughbreds and Quarter Horses.
+Other breeds used are Appaloosas, Arabians, American Paint Horses, Standardbreds (or trotters), and Akhal Tekes.

-The best short-distance racehorse is the Quarter horse, the best endurance breed is Arabian horses, and they do better than other breeds because of their stamina.
-The Standardbred is considered the finest trotting horse worldwide with high standards for breeding.
+The best short-distance racehorse is the Quarter horse.
+The best endurance breed is Arabian horses, and they do better than other breeds because of their stamina.
+The Standardbred is considered the finest trotting horse worldwide, and has high breeding standards.

 Perhaps the most popular breed for racing, Thoroughbreds have been selectively bred over centuries for running a mile, or more so, it’s no surprise that this “breed” dominates horse races at distances up to 3 miles long!